• Facebook

 pizzeria

 Of course, I had to return to the famous Antica Pizzeria da Michele as featured in that movie with Julia Roberts.
 The menu is small.
 When I went in 2019 there were just two types of pizza.
 Now there are four: Margarita, Marinara, Cossaca, Marita.
 What is the difference?
-Margarita has tomatoes, mozzarella and basil; Marinara is the same without cheese; Cossaca is the same but with Pecorino added post-bake (representing the snows of Russia!), and Marita is half Margarita and half Marinara.
+Margarita has tomatoes, mozzarella and basil; Marinara is the same without cheese; Cossaca is the same but with Pecorino added post-bake (representing the snows of Russia!
+Cossaca is Kossack in Italian), and Marita is half Margarita and half Marinara.
 Again it was so hot inside that I could barely eat.
 I escaped outside and undertook the other traditional Neapolitan activity of sitting on discarded cardboard pizza boxes outside, among those waiting for a table or takeaway.

 Trattoria Don Vincenzo was probably a tourist joint, crammed in one of the narrow side streets, but the food was great.
 I loved the zeppolini, fried pizza doughnuts with seaweed.